 Wearing Waterproof Shoes in Dry Conditions

-Wearing waterproof shoes in dry conditions will make them very wet inside.
-This condition is due to sweating, making your toes feel sitting in a bath for an hour.
+Wearing waterproof shoes in dry conditions will make them very wet inside from your feet sweating because of the lack of air flow.
+Making your toes feel like they’re sitting in a bath.
 Always remember that sweat is an enemy of the shoes because it wrecks and damages them.
 Similar to wearing them when damp and not allowing them to dry naturally and entirely between usage.

-The ideal situation is two own two shoes for a disc golf player.
+The ideal situation is to own two pairs of shoes for a disc golf player.
 One shoe should be water-resistant and not breathable to be used on wet or cold weather rounds.
 The other one is a breathable shoe that will be used in summer or dry conditions.

-When looking for a pair of shoes for disc golf, do not forget the insoles inside.
-It will be awkward if you own expensive shoes worth $100 and the insoles only cost 5 cents each.
+When looking for a pair of shoes for disc golf, do not forget the insoles.
+It is annoying to own expensive shoes worth $100 and the insoles only cost 5 cents each.
 Besides, the sole needs to be as durable as possible using the most durable rubber you can find.

 I would prefer to see an exclusive design with multiple materials.
-There could be a patch of extra durable materials inserted in the palace where it needs the most while the other surrounding areas will be more grippy.
-I would prefer a one-mold sole for the mold’s construction because two-mold soles or more can be torn apart quickly when the bonds between two materials will not be enough to keep them together.
+There could be a patch of extra durable materials inserted in the place where it needs the most while the other surrounding areas will be more grippy.
+I would prefer a one-mold sole for the mold’s construction because two-mold soles or more can be torn apart quickly.

 The Disc Golf Course

 The type of disc golf course you are playing can also play a significant role in choosing your disc golf shoes.
 It will all depend on the disc golf course’s condition and how rugged it is to play.
-If the course is playing is not as intensive, a pair of vans will be highly recommended as the best quality shoes that you can use.
+If the course terrain is not as intensive, a pair of vans may be the best type of shoes that you can use.
 If the course is rocky or mountainous, I would suggest using trail or hiking shoes.

 How to Choose the Right Socks for your Disc Golf Shoes

-Apart from the shoes, you need a good pair of socks to make them more comfortable on the field.
+Apart from the shoes, you need a good pair of socks to make your feet more comfortable on the course.
 The shoes are just half of the equation, and you need good socks to be more pleased.
 I have been using cotton socks when playing the sport.
 All of which are cheap and comes from bulk order purchases.

 Meanwhile, wool socks are better for keeping your feet warm as they are good at absorbing moisture as well.
 Sweating a little bit will not be a problem with a good pair of wool socks.
 It is suitable for absorbing sweat and helping it evaporate by spreading it out into the wool fibers.
 As for me, I wear wool socks during wintertime where I need extra warmth on my feet.